Community Spirit: We Are Rochester's Heartfelt Impact

 Robert Morgan, a prominent real estate developer in Rochester, NY, has significantly influenced the city's landscape through transformative projects like the redevelopment of Midtown Tower and the Strathallan Hotel.
 His philanthropic efforts include a $3 million donation to the University of Rochester Medical Center and a fundraising campaign for the Ronald McDonald House Charities.

-What Most People Get Wrong About Italian Food on a First Date
+What Most People Get Wrong About OEM Filter Replacements

 Drew Wright